-Table 21-9 CREATE_ARCHIVAL_BACKUP Parameters
+Table 21-10 CREATE\ARCHIVAL\BACKUP Parameters

-Parameter Description db_unique_name The DB_UNIQUE_NAME of the protected database.
-If this is not specified, or if the state of this database associated with this name is not valid, this API returns with an error. from_tag If specified, recovery appliance only considers backups using this tag for copying to tape.
-If invalid from_tag is specified, then API returns with an error. compression_algorithm If the backup is already compressed, this parameter is ignored, otherwise the output backup files will be compressed using specified algorithm.
+Parameter Description compression_algorithm If the backup is already compressed, this parameter is ignored, otherwise the output backup files will be compressed using specified algorithm.
 If invalid algorithm is specified, then API returns with an error.
 BASIC: Good compression ratios with potentially lower speed than MEDIUM.
 LOW: Optimized for speed with potentially lower compression raios than BASIC.
 MEDIUM: Recommended for most environments.
-Good combination of compression ratios and speed.
+Good combinatio of compression ratios and speed.
 HIGH: Best suited for operations over slower networks where the limiting factor is maximum network throughput.
 Provides the highest level of compression with the most negative impact on CPU performance.
 OFF: No compression.
-NULL: (default) existing value of compression algorithm is retained. encryption_algorithm If the backup is already encrypted, this parameter is ignored.
+NULL: (default) existing value of compression algorithm is retained encryption_algorithm If the backup is already encrypted, this parameter is ignored.
 Otherwise the output backup files will be encrypted using specified algorithm.
-Valid values are 'AES128', 'AES192', 'AES256', 'OFF', 'CLIENT', or the constant equivalents ENC_OFF, ENC_AES128, ENC_AES192, ENC_AES256, ENC_CLIENT.
+Valid values are 'AES128', 'AES192', 'AES256', 'OFF', 'CLIENT', o the constant equivalents ENC_OFF, ENC_AES128, ENC_AES192 ENC_AES256, ENC_CLIENT.
 Note: A value of CLIENT or ENC_CLIENT requires the client to generate encrypted backups.
-Failure to do so will result in cloud backup job failures on the Recovery Appliance.
+Failure to do so will result in cloud backup job failures on the Recovery Appliance. restore_point User generated restore point name for which archival backups are created.
+If invalid restore point name is specified, this API returns an error restore_until_scn User specified recovery SCN for which archival backups are created. restore_until_time User specified recovery time for which archival backups are created.
+Specify the timezone of the database. attributre_set_name User specified attribute set name.
+If an invalid attribute_set_name is specified, this returns an error. format The naming format of the output backup pieces.
+This parameter follows the same rules as the RMAN FORMAT parameter.
+If null, the default is defined by the queue_sbt_backup_task API. autobackup_prefix The original autobackup names will be given this prefix. restore_tag User specified tag for archival backups.
+If null, then tag values for archival backups will be the same as restore point name.